-The Honorable Nicholas St. Peter, a district judge from Winfield, received a BA degree from Fort Hays State University in 1982 and juris doctorate from Washburn University School of Law in 1985.
-He practiced law in Winfield from 1985 until 2004, serving as president of the Cowley County Bar Association and as a board member for many community organizations including CASA of Cowley County.
-For several years he also served as a part-time municipal judge.
-He was appointed to the bench in September 2004 and was elected in November 2004, 2008, and 2012.
+The Honorable Nicholas St. Peter, a district judge from Winfield, received a BA degree from Fort Hays State University in 1982 and Juris Doctorate from Washburn University in 1985.
+He practiced law in Winfield from 1985 until 2004 during which he served as president of the Cowley County Bar Association and served as a board member for many community organizations including CASA of Cowley County.
+For several years St. Peter also served as a part time municipal judge.
+St. Peter was appointed to the bench in September of 2004 and was elected in November of 2004, 2008, 2012 and 2016.
+He was appointed chief judge of the 19th Judicial District in September of 2010.
+St.